 Let’s discuss how to choose the platform on which you will build your blog.
-There are a few options out there, but for this article, we’re going to talk about the 2 most popular platforms for blogging.
+There are a few options out there, but if you intend to grow a money-making blog, we’d highly recommend the first one on the list…

-This is without a doubt the most popular platform for bloggers.
+This is without a doubt the most popular platform for bloggers and for good reason.
 WordPress is a Content Management System (CMS), which means that you are in charge of all aspects of your website, from managing security, to doing site updates, to keeping on top of your hosting provider and plugins.
 This allows you the ultimate freedom, but comes with more responsibility for staying on top of everything.

 WordPress gives you the most freedom to customize your website any which way you choose!

 Plus, it’s the most well-known by web designers, so if you plan to hire someone to do the design work for you, they will most likely be very familiar with this platform.